- Travel and Places

-Soller has its own micro climate.
+Soller has its own microclimate.
 Upon leaving the tunnel the weather may be very different to the other side.
 If there are any clouds on the island, they tend to get trapped on the top of the mountains above the tunnel, stopping the weather coming in from the south and embracing the weather from the North.

 You'll notice the lush green mountains surrounding you full of orange, olive and lemon groves as you leave the tunnel.
-A majestic light favors this part of the island, and nearby towns Deia and Fornalutx.
+A majestic light favours this part of the island, and nearby towns Deia and Fornalutx.

-If you follow the winding road down from the tunnel it will lead you strait to the Port of Soller.
+If you follow the winding road down from the tunnel it will lead you straight to the Port of Soller.
 The Square or 'Plaza' as it's known is about halfway, of some roads on the way.

 You'll get your first peak of 'Puig Major' the highest mountain peak on the island.